diplomegalo/Delsoft.Calendars/README.md

 ### Set of holidays
 You can retrieve a list of holidays by using the `GetAll` or the `Get` method.

-The `Get` method allow you to select a custom subset of `Holiday` by passing wanted properties as parameters.
+The `Get` method allows you to select a custom subset of `Holiday` by passing wanted properties as parameters.

 ```c#
 var calendar = HolidayCalendar.Create<BelgianHolidayCalendar>();